AdobeXD/plugin-docs/reference/uxp/module/storage.md

 #### entry.moveTo(folder, options)
 Moves this entry to the target folder, optionally specifying a new name.

+The Entry object passed to this function is automatically updated to reference the new location, however any _other_ Entry objects referencing the original item will not be updated, and will thus no longer point to an item that exists on disk.

 **Kind**: instance method of [`Entry`](#module-storage-entry)